DPWelsh/Codabunga/content/posts/ginas-second-project.md

 ## 5.3.
 Generating the comments

-I wrote a function generate_start_token that uses the in-built Python function random.choice().
+I wrote a function <code>generate_start_token</code> that uses the in-built Python function <code>random.choice()</code>.
 This function randomly picks out a word from the list of ‘start’ words that occur in the language corpus.
 The word randomly picked would be (suitably) the first word in my generated sentence.

     # return random starting token from starting token list (as first word)
     def generate_start_token(starting_tokens):